ankane/strong_migrations/README.md

 ## Faster Migrations

 Only dump the schema when adding a new migration.
-If you use Git, add to your `Rakefile`:
+If you use Git, add to the end of your `Rakefile`:

 ```rb
 task :faster_migrations do